prt-prt/vl-project-template/README.md

 ### How it works

-When you push a git tag like `v1.0.0`, GitHub Actions automatically:
+When you push a git tag like `v1.0.0`, GitHub Actions automatically runs the `Release` workflow.
+Optionally, run the `Cache vvvv` workflow ahead of time to warm the cache (the release workflow will restore it if present).
+The release workflow then:

-1. (Manual) Warms the vvvv cache via the `Cache vvvv` workflow
+1. Restores the vvvv cache if present (from a prior `Cache vvvv` run)
-2. Downloads vvvv gamma from the official vvvv TeamCity server (first run only)
+2. Downloads vvvv gamma from the official vvvv TeamCity server (only if not already cached)
-3. Caches the installer and installation directory for later runs
-4. Silently installs it on the runner if not already cached
+3. Silently installs it on the runner if not already cached
-5. Compiles your project using `vvvvc.exe`
+4. Compiles your project using `vvvvc.exe`
-6. Creates a portable `.zip` file containing the standalone application
+5. Creates a portable `.zip` file containing the standalone application
-7. Publishes it as a GitHub release that users can download
+6. Publishes it as a GitHub release that users can download

 ### Setup for your project